crownstone/crownstone-labs/01-matter.md

 {% include snippets/two-cols-text-img-begin background="blue"%}

-# Matter is the beginning of a new smart home era.
+# Matter starts a new smart home era

- More than **30 companies** have already announced some of their devices to be matter-ready, which means that several smart home products must be matter-compatible by the end of 2023 to continue competing in the market.
+The current smart home solutions do not work well together, keeping the overall market small.
+This however changed in 2022: The Matter standard makes millions of smart home products work together.
+This means that there is a small time window to conquer the market for a device category.
+A smart home product must be Matter-compatible **before the holiday season of 2023** to be competitive in the market.
+No time to lose!
+The time to build is now!

 {% include snippets/two-cols-text-img-end background="blue" img='/images/matter/smart-home.jpeg' img-alt='smart home'%}